heyjumanji/host-image/README.md

 Contribution are open and you can help improve the project by creating a pull request to deploy your changes and implement in this site!

-## Encounter Any Issues?

-No worries open a issue in [here](https://github.com/heyjumanji/host-image/issues) also join the Discord community below for contact and get help from me!

 ## Discover More & Participate

 Join **JumanJi's** community and discover more resources and participate in the chat to discuss more development stuff and projects.

 [![Join our Discord server!](https://invidget.switchblade.xyz/mGuSkWHb2f)](https://discord.gg/mGuSkWHb2f)

+## Encounter Any Issues?

+No worries open an issue in [here](https://github.com/heyjumanji/host-image/issues) and also join the Discord community above 🌱 to contact me and get help from the community.

 ---